 How often do you think about breathing?
 Have you ever put your awareness on your breath?
 Where does it go?
 What does it feel like?
-Is it easy or hard?
+Is it easy or hard to breath?

 If you’re thinking, “Why do I need to think about breathing?
 That’s the one thing I don’t have to worry about.”
-Then I invite you to read on because there is much more about the breath than you are consciously aware of due to the way society has been taught.
+I invite you to read on because there is so much more to the breath than you may realize.

-Just like a house needs a foundation to be built on, breath (and water) are the foundations for the body.
+Just like a house needs a foundation to be built on, breath (and water) are the foundations of the body.
 The quality of that foundation will determine the quality of the structure of the house, or the body.
 So it is important to clarify that the breath does more than fill the lungs and keep you alive.
+Learning to breathe more deeply can have a significant positive impact on your health and well-being.

 Turn your awareness to your breath